 Exacting standards in functionality and eco-friendliness

 In addition to its sophisticated design, the “Skoda VisionC” is iconic in terms of functionality and environmental friendliness.
-The design shows off the conceptual talents of the Skoda engineers: design, technical features, space, functionality and the emotionally-charged coupe shape combine to make a very impressive package.
+The design shows off the conceptual talents of the Skoda engineers: design, technical features, space, functionality, and the emotionally-charged coupe shape combine to make a very impressive package.

-The “Skoda VisionC” has outstanding emission values thanks to the innovative CNG drive, light bodyweight and excellent aerodynamics.
+The “Skoda VisionC” has outstanding emission values thanks to the innovative CNG drive, light bodyweight, and excellent aerodynamics.
 The technology under the bonnet is an up-to-the-minute and state-of-the-art bivalent 1.4 TSI/81 kW CNG and petrol turbo engine which will accelerate the vehicle up to a maximum speed of 214 km/h.

 In CNG mode, the vehicle only consumes merely 3.4 kg or 5.1 m3 natural gas per 100 kilometers, corresponding to a CO2 output of just 91 g.
-This value emphasizes the studies closeness to reality and is significantly below the much-discussed limit decreed by the European Commission for 2020.
+This value emphasizes the study’s closeness to reality and is significantly below the much-discussed limit decreed by the European Commission for 2020.
 Here Skoda shows that even attractive mid-range vehicles with conventional drive technologies can achieve ambitious CO2 values.

 Interior: perfect elegance and comfort

 In the coupe, four individual seats provide plenty of room for four people to sit in comfort.
 Despite the coupe-style silhouette, the vehicle is spacious.
 The accentuated horizontals emphasize the feeling of airy spaciousness.
 All instruments and controls are laid out by up-to-date ergonomic requirements, just in the right place.
-The infotainment system sets clear benchmarks with data processing and presentation of all relevant information on large displays for driver and passengers.
+The infotainment system sets clear benchmarks with data processing and presentation of all relevant information on large displays for drivers and passengers.

 In front of the driver, there is a fully-programmable combined unit with a large 3-D display.
 The attention-grabbing centerpiece of the dashboard is the touch-sensitive multimedia screen which projects gracefully from the dashboard, seeming to be hung-up in the interior.
 The visual effect is intensified by accents of back-lighting.
 Additional brilliance is provided by the finely polished glass structure “ another reference to the art of the Bohemian glassmakers.